What Is the Bard Fiction Prize?

 About the Bard Fiction Prize

 The creation of the Bard Fiction Prize, presented each October, continues Bard’s long-standing position as a center for creative, groundbreaking literary work by both faculty and students.
 From Saul Bellow, William Gaddis, Mary McCarthy, and Ralph Ellison to John Ashbery, Philip Roth, William Weaver, and Chinua Achebe, Bard’s literature faculty, past and present, represents some of the most important writers of our time.
 The prize is intended to encourage and support young writers of fiction to pursue their creative goals and provide an opportunity to work in a fertile and intellectual environment.
-Last year’s Bard Fiction Prize was awarded to Brian Conn for his book, The Fixed Stars
+Last year’s Bard Fiction Prize was awarded to Bennett Sims for his debut novel, A Questionable Shape

 Bard Invites Submissions for Its Annual Fiction Prize for Young Writers